SEVERE PAIN during your period?

 - Are between 18 and 49 years of age

-- Have been diagnosed with endometriosis within the last 5 years
+Have been diagnosed with endometriosis by surgery within the last 10 years and be able to provide documentation of the surgery

 - Have a 21-38 day menstrual cycle